Xander1233/6502-Emulator/README.md

 The only way to run a program is to hard-code it in main.cpp and provide the correct ticks for the execution function.

-Current hardcoded program logs this:
+Current hardcoded program outputs this:

 ```
 a register: 3